symbol-signal/synaps/README.md

 run it as a systemd service by a dedicated user.

 ## Sensord service
+Execute by: `sensord` command or run [as a systemd service](#systemd)
+> Never run more than one instance of the service at the same time.
+Especially, do not run simultaneously
+> under a super user and a normal user.

 ### Configuration Directory
 All service configuration files must be placed in the `sensord` directory located in one of the configuration paths according to the [XDG specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html):